piermafrost/GEOCLIM5_sulf/README.md

 As today's degassing flux is not well constrained, it is better to tuned it and keep the weathering parameters unchanged.
 Note that the degassing flux (specified in "config/cond_p20.dat") is split in 2: Volcanic (continental) and MOR (oceanic).
 Doing so, the equilibrium CO2 with Pre-Industrial boundary conditions will be 1 PAL.
-* *Phosphorus weathering?*
+* Although it is not strictly necessary, you may want to adjust the parameters of Phosphorus and carbonate weathering to get the desired flux.
+Phosphorus weathering will impact the oxygen levels.
+Carbonate weathering has no impact on equilibrium CO2, and virtually no impcat on O2 (though it may affect the biological pump).
+However, it directly impacts the oceanic DIC, Calcium and alkalinity.
+Phosphorus weathering parameters (ie, P amount in source rocks: P_rock, P2C_ker and P2C_carb) are defined in source/constante.f90.
+Carbonate weathering should be modified directly in cont_weath.f.
+In both cases, a simple cross-multiplication is sufficient to get the right flux.
-* With that degassing flux, re-do as many runs as needed to get 1 PAL of atmospheric O2 (use oxygen acceleration coefficient!)
-There is no other way than to manually run the model, adjust the parameters if O2 is too low or too high, re-compile, re-run, and so on, because the organic carbon burial flux also depends on O2 concentration.
-I recommend tuning the value of the parameter 'OC_in_rocks' that corresponds to "siliclate sediments", because it is the most poorly constrained parameter.
-This parameter (in "source/combine_foam.inc") specifies the mass fraction of petrogenic carbon in each rock type.
+* Finally, re-do as many runs as needed to get 1 PAL of atmospheric O2 and 29 mol/m3 of mean oceanic sulfate (using acceleration coefficients will help).
+There is no other way than to manually run the model, adjust the parameters if O2 and sulfate are too low or too high, re-compile, re-run, and so on.
+I recommend tuning the value of the parameter 'OC_in_rocks' (in source/constante.f90) that corresponds to "siliclate sediments", because it is the most poorly constrained parameter.
+This parameter specifies the mass fraction of petrogenic carbon in each rock type.
 A higher value will result in higher kerogen weathering, and thus less oxygen (and vice versa).
 A standard value for siliclate sediment is ~1%, though is highly depends on the type of sediment.
-Note that the total kerogen weathering carbon flux (= total organic carbon burial) should be ~5 Gmol/yr.
-* Though it is of less importance, you can adjust the carbonate weathering constant in "source/cont_weath.f" to have a total carbonate weathering flux of 13 Gmol/yr.
-A simple cross-multiplication is sufficient to get the right flux, no need to do back and forth runs.
-However, make sure to do it **before** oxygen tuning, as it may affect the efficiency of organic carbon burial.

-## Further information

-### How to generate boundary conditions
+For the sulfur cycle, the parameter
+'Sulf_rock' (amount of sulfide in source rocks, still in source/cont_weath.f) is controlled by the S:C ratio, and determine the sulfide weathering flux.
+With the acceleration parameters at 100, the model should be run for 2-5 Myr to have an idea of the equilibrium
+O2 and SO4^2-
+* To be more accurate, the oceanic alkalinity, DIC and the O2 gradient can be checked.
+If needed, they can be adjusted by modifying the parameters controlling ocean chemistry, that are defined in source/constante.f90.

+### Defining new physical units
 ...

+### Generate oceanic temperature ascii input file from GCM outputs
+...

+### Generate boundary conditions
+##### Climatology average
+...
+##### oceanic boundary conditions
+...

-### Basic code modifications
+### Basic code modification
 ...

 ### Advanced customization